Crazy3001/PokeOnePlus-PathFinder/README.md

 #####Know issues :

 * X map does not work!
 Not everything is currently implemented, I welcome help if you want to implement maps, make pull request on github.
-* Planning on dig and headbutt scripts. ( all you have to do is tell it where to go.)
+* Planning on discover and headbutt scripts. ( all you have to do is tell it where to go.)

 ## Contributors: